Precision Targeting vs. Wide Appeal

 3. Targeting Strategies

 Google accounts for nearly 70% of all online searches, and the sheer number of daily searches means marketers have to tailor their paid ads and keywords very thoughtfully.
-Google AdWords also hinges on the ability to empower your search result rankings through various channels, such as your content, site update schedule, keywords, link history, and various others.
+Google Ads also hinges on the ability to empower your search result rankings through various channels, such as your content, site update schedule, keywords, link history, and various others.
 If you update your website frequently with valuable, high-quality content, Google will boost your rank in search results.

 Facebook wasn’t originally built for marketing, but it has quickly become one of the most powerful advertising platforms in existence.
 Social media offers people an easy way to connect and share things with one another despite increasingly busy schedules, and brands can use the inherent personal atmosphere of social media to make meaningful connections.